 Chase Ink vs. Capital One Spark: Comparing card perks

-To help you decide between these two card families, let’s take a closer look at how you can get some of the most popular card perks, including cash back, travel rewards, and 0% APR offers.
+To help you decide between these two card families, let’s take a closer look at how you can get some of the most popular card perks, including cash back, travel rewards, and 0% intro APR offers.

 Comparing cash back